FAForever/faf-linux/README.md

 ## Weird issues and other nonsense

 - Mouse cursor stuck, can't click things in lobby: quit out of the game and the FAF client, run `./run-offline`, click past the intro videos until you get to the main menu, exit the game, then try starting a game from FAF again

+## Why should you use this

+- Years of my own suffering have culminated in this massive pile of hacks
+- I will literally fix your issues with you over discord because I have no life
+- I suck at faf so I literally spend more time maintaining these scripts than playing faf